dbmi-pitt/ddi-cds/README.md

 Replace the variables in <> with your values.

 Additionally, there are two folders that can be fired, `src/main/resources/rules-complete/` which includes all rules, and `src/main/resources/rules-progress/` which is an empty folder that select rules can be placed into for firing.
 To switch between these two folders, you must edit the `config.properties` file in the root of this repository.
 If you want all rules to fire, set rule_folder to `ksession-rules`.
-If you want just the rules you placed into the progress folder to fire, set rule_folder to `ksession-progress`.

 __BUILD__